astrophys/busy-cpu-and-mem/README.md

 ## Running :
 ```
-./a.out num_cpu mem_use_in_GB
+./a.out num_cpu mem_use_in_GB num_of_iterations
 ```
-Where first argument is the number of cpu and second argument is the gigabytes of RAM for the code to use.
+Where first argument is the number of cpu, second argument is the gigabytes of RAM for the code to use and the third argument is the number of iterations to use (i.e. a proxy for total run time).

-E.g. 16 cores, 50GB
+E.g. 16 cores, 50GB, 142 iterations
 ```
-./a.out 16 50
+./a.out 16 50 142
 ```